 For hypertension caused by renal problems: Antihypertensives or surgery to remove growing tumors

 For developmental delays: Special schooling or occupational therapy

 For malignant tumors and some of the benign tumors: Everolimus or sirolimus

-Although so far they are approved only for the treatment of subependymal giant cell astrocytomas Astrocytomas Astrocytomas are childhood central nervous system tumors that develop from astrocytes.
+Although so far they are approved only for the treatment of subependymal giant cell astrocytomas Astrocytomas Astrocytomas are central nervous system tumors that develop from astrocytes.
 Diagnosis is based on MRI.
-Treatment is a combination of surgical resection, radiation therapy, and chemotherapy... read more (SEGAs), growing evidence suggests oral sirolimus and its derivative, everolimus, may be used to prevent and treat most of the complications of TSC.
+Treatment is a combination of surgical resection and chemotherapy.
+Radiation therapy is... read more (SEGAs), growing evidence suggests oral sirolimus and its derivative, everolimus, may be used to prevent and treat most of the complications of TSC.
 These drugs have been shown in some patients to shrink brain tubers, cardiac rhabdomyomas that are too large to be resected, and facial lesions and to lessen seizures.
 Topical sirolimus may be helpful for facial angiofibromas (1 Treatment reference Tuberous sclerosis complex is a dominantly inherited genetic disorder in which tumors (usually hamartomas) develop in multiple organs.
 Diagnosis requires specific clinical criteria and imaging... read more ).
 Studies using these drugs for these and other complications of TSC are ongoing.

 Genetic counseling is indicated for adolescents and adults of childbearing age.